Hooks

 Field hooks can be defined by the app developer by specifying the

-attribute of a field configuration when callingcreateList()
+hooksattribute of a field configuration when callingcreateList(). - List hooks -

 List hooks can be defined by the app developer by specifying the

-attribute of a list configuration when callingcreateList()
+hooksattribute of a list configuration when callingcreateList().

 Hook set